kinekt4/radarr-snap/README.md

 https://github.com/albertodonato/sonarr-snap

 ## Installation
-This snap has not been published to the [Snapcraft](https://snapcraft.io) store yet.
+**Note**: This snap has not been published to the [Snapcraft Snap Store](https://snapcraft.io/store) yet.

-If/when it does, it can be installed from the store via:
+Therefore, the following will not work yet.

 ```bash
     sudo snap install radarr